Slicer/Slicer/Modules/Python/StochasticTractographyServerMP/README.txt

 tip: I advice ipython to do your development and test : http://ipython.scipy.org/

-remark; It is a documentation in construction, be patient
+remark: It is a documentation in construction, be patient

 (I) Overview: